-The final nail in the coffin: Procedure problems that would invalidate every test iridologists perform regardless of the lack of science behind the test.
+The final nail in the coffin: Procedural problems that would invalidate every test iridologists perform regardless of the lack of science behind the test.

-Iridologists typically conduct examinations using a penlight and their own judgement.
+Iridologists typically conduct examinations using a penlight and their own personal judgment.
 No real tests.
 No records.
 Just looking at you.
 Only some use video recording equipment.
 In the examination room, the iridologist passes a penlight across the field of vision of the patient.
-As the penlight is passed at a different angle and at varying distance during each visit, a slightly different image of the iris will be recorded each time.
-This promotes confirmation bias to take over in suggesting that there was some change in the iris compared to the last visit.
+As the penlight is passed at a different angle and varying distances during each visit, a slightly different image of the iris will be recorded each time.
+This promotes confirmation bias to take over in suggesting some change in the iris compared to the last visit.

-On top of that, using a different penlight or the same penlight at a different battery charge level will change the hue of light being cast which, obviously, changes the exact iris color.
+On top of that, using a different penlight or the same penlight at a different battery charge level will change the hue of light being cast, changing the exact iris color.
 That means different test results every time.
-The iridologists that use actual recording equipment will likely not place it at the exact same distance each time which also means a different iris illumination will be recorded.
-If all of that doesn’t confound the “test” enough, room lighting can drastically change the close-up appearance of an iris from room to room.
+The iridologists that use actual recording equipment will likely not place it at the same distance each time which also means a different iris illumination will be recorded.
+If all of that doesn't confound the "test" enough, room lighting can drastically change the close-up appearance of an iris from room to room.

-One former iridologist described his disillusionment with his profession coming from after he developed a mounted camera and lighting system.
-He discovered the truth that a basic anatomy class would have told him long ago: irises don’t change.
+One former iridologist described his disillusionment with his profession after he developed a mounted camera and lighting system.
+He discovered the truth that a basic anatomy class would have told him long ago: irises don't change.
 After correcting for all of the previously mentioned variables, individual iris pictures taken over time appeared to be identical regardless of the current health of the individual.
-After a long moral quandary, he shut down his practice and began working towards an actual medical degree.
-Many (if not most) alternative-medicine practitioners really do want to help people.
+After a long moral quandary, he quit his practice and began working towards a medical degree.
+Many (if not most) alternative-medicine practitioners do want to help people.
 Unfortunately, they went down the wrong path at some point.

 "But my alternative-medicine practitioner diagnosed me correctly!"

-This is where cold-reading comes in.
-Cold-reading is the process that psychics and con-men use to divine information about an individual based on verbal and non-verbal cues.
-If a 20 year pack-a-day smoker comes in complaining of shortness of breath, constant coughing, bloody spittle, and general weakness there is a fair chance that they have lung cancer.
-It doesn’t take a doctor to guess what symptoms mean but it does take a doctor to correctly diagnose a problem and prescribe a remedy.
+This is where cold reading comes in.
+Cold reading is the process psychics and con-men use to divine information about an individual based on verbal and non-verbal cues.
+If a 20-year pack-a-day smoker comes in complaining of shortness of breath, constant coughing, bloody spittle, and general weakness, there is a fair chance that they have lung cancer.
+It doesn't take a doctor to guess what symptoms mean, but it does take a doctor to diagnose a problem and prescribe a remedy correctly.

 Therein lies the true danger of these alternative-medicine practitioners: Not getting the right medicine for a real problem.
 They can drain your wallet all day long without it mattering that much.
-However, when you cross over from eating herbs for “wellness” and into “trying to cure cancer with grass clippings” there is real harm being done.
-Because of taking a charlatan’s word for the correct course of treatment, real people die every day.
+However, when you cross over from eating herbs for "wellness" and into "trying to cure cancer with grass clippings," real harm is being done.
+Because of taking a charlatan's word for the correct course of treatment, real people die every day.